WORK IN PROGRESS

 - Rigging Character Assets For Morrowind tutorial for Blender 2.78+

 Rigging, skinning or physiquing is making objects animate with bones.
 Used for creatures and equipment.
 Vanilla Morrowind notably uses skinned meshes for objects that get deformed when the player moves: chests, robes, skirts, gloves...
-In the CS equipment can also associate separate meshes to body slots without skinning (example: pants divided in Groin, Ankle, Leg and Knee).
-Equipment body parts with left and right sides only need a "right" bodypart, the game mirrors the mesh to the left.
+In the CS body parts and equipment can also associate separate meshes to body slots without skinning (example: pants segmented in Groin, Ankle, Leg and Knee).
+Equipment body parts with left and right sides only need a "right side" bodypart, the game mirrors the mesh to the left.

 To be visible when worn in the vanilla engine, equipment needs: